 Deadlines Looming: Companies Struck Off for Non-Payment of Government Licence Fees

 Not all BVI companies struck off the Register of Companies for non payment of Government Licence Fees need to go to court to be restored; it’s all a question of timing.
-Second half companies (those incorporated between 1 July – 31 December) struck off the Register on 30 April 2012 have until 30 April 2019 to pay outstanding fees and provide KYC to the registered agent to be administratively restored without having to apply to the High Court to be restored.
+Second half companies (those incorporated between 1 July – 31 December) struck off the Register on 30 April 2012 have until 30 April 2019 to pay outstanding fees and provide KYC or e-KYC to the registered agent to be administratively restored without having to apply to the High Court to be restored.
 First half companies (those incorporated between 1 January – 30 June) struck off on 31 October 2012 can be restored administratively until 31 October 2019.
 FINAL CHANCE: For companies which have missed the chance to be restored administratively and need to apply to the High Court, there is a final deadline looming: second half companies struck off on 31 October 1999 and dissolved on 31 October 2009 will not be able to apply to be restored under BVI legislation after 30 April 2019.

 AMS Law – Notary Services

 AMS Law, in addition to the full suite of legal services offered, now provides Notary Services.
 Philippa O’Sullivan, resident BVI partner, was sworn in on 15 February 2019 as a Notary Public and Commissioner for Oaths by the Deputy Registrar of the Court.

 For more information on AMS Law and the services we offer please contact:

 David Payne – firstname.lastname@example.org

 Philippa O’Sullivan – email@example.com

 Download the full post as PDF: ams law update